 Do All Things Without Complaining

 Learning To Be Content

-Paul tells us something very important in Philippians 4:11-13.
-He explains in these verses that he has learned under all circumstances to be content.
+Paul experienced challenges too.
+Paul explains in Philippians 4:11-13 he had learned, under all circumstances, to be content.
 Content people are not complaining people.
-Paul stayed content when most people would be bitterly complaining.
+Paul stayed content when most people would have bitterly complained.
 Whether he had many needs or none, it was Christ who strengthened him.

 Shifting Our Focus to Gratitude

-When Paul was in jail with Silas in Acts 16, instead of complaining, what did he do?
-He sang praises to God.
+When Paul was in jail with Silas in Acts 16, instead of complaining he sang praises to God.
 Our worldly self would think Paul very justified if he had complained.
-Certainly he did nothing to deserve jail, or beatings or the many other things he suffered.
+Certainly he did nothing to deserve jail, or beatings, or the many other things he suffered.
 But Paul had the strength of Christ, as do we!
 God's grace strengthened him.

-Paul repeats this idea in 2 Corinthians 12:9-10, when he talks about the thorn in his flesh that was not removed.
-Paul says Jesus assured him that His grace was sufficient, that His strength was perfected in weakness.
+In 2 Corinthians 12:9-10, Paul tells us about the thorn in his flesh that was not removed.
+Paul says Jesus assured him His grace was sufficient and that His strength was perfected in weakness.
 Because of this Paul declares that he will boast in his infirmities so that Christ's power will be with him.
-He will even boast in persecution and distress because Paul says his strength is found in weakness.

-Once again, Paul could have easily succumbed to the temptation to complain.
+Paul could have easily succumbed to the temptation to complain.
 He asked God to remove this burden and it wasn't.
-God had a purpose for this "thorn in the flesh" it was to make Paul humble.
-Paul accepts this from God, knowing that his weakness reminds him his strength comes only from God.
+God had a purpose for this "thorn in the flesh," which was to make Paul humble.
+But it can be difficult to navigate life without complaining.

 Ways to Avoid Complaining

-One way that we can decrease our own complaining is to keep a journal of the many ways we are blessed on a daily basis.
-Instead of writing about all the bad that happens, we can remind ourselves of the many good things that God gives us.
-Another way is to read the many passages in the Bible about encouragement like Isaiah 40, Romans 15:13, or John 16:33.
+One way to address this is to keep a journal of the many ways we are blessed on a daily basis.
+Instead of writing about all the bad that happen, we can remind ourselves of God's gracious faithfulness.
+We can also read the many passages in the Bible about encouragement, like Isaiah 40, Romans 15:13, or John 16:33.

-Remember that we are supposed to encourage each other in Christ.
-When people receive encouragement they feel more hope.
-This makes them less likely to focus on just the bad things that are happening to them.
-Let's try to be an encourager to others.
+Remember, we are supposed to encourage each other in Christ.
+Encouragement gives people hope.
+Hope makes us less likely to focus on just the bad things that are happening to us.

-How many times have we seen people who have lost everything due to storms or fire or other tragedies, stand in the midst of what was once their home and thank God for saving their life and the lives of their family?
+How many times have we seen people who have lost all their possessions due to tragedies, stand in the midst of what was once their home and thank God for saving their life and the lives of their family?
 In the midst of such loss many people don't complain.
 They see what is truly important.

+Do All Things Without Complaining